How Do I Become a Transaction Coordinator?

 If you want to work as a transaction coordinator, you’ll almost certainly need clerical skills.
 People involved in a transaction will almost certainly expect you to keep track of a file containing important documents related to the sale, such as agreements and disclosures.
 You may also be responsible for ensuring that the documents are free of errors, such as missing dates or signatures.
 Your job may require you to call the parties involved to request required documents if they do not arrive on time.
 As a result, becoming a transaction coordinator will almost certainly necessitate excellent communication and organizational skills.

 When it comes to becoming a transaction coordinator, you’ll need organizational skills and a willingness to meet deadlines.
 The parties involved in a sale may rely on you to keep track of important deadlines and remind them as they approach.
-If loan documents must be signed and submitted a certain date in order for a transaction to proceed as planned, you may need to call the parties involved to remind them to sign and submit them.
+If loan documents must be signed and submitted by a certain date in order for a transaction to proceed as planned, you may need to call the parties involved to remind them to sign and submit them.

 You may have a better chance of landing a job as a transaction coordinator if you have experience handling money or working in a position that requires trustworthiness.
 As part of the sale process, this job may require arranging for the collection and transfer of funds.
 For example, you might be expected to coordinate the collection and deposit of escrow funds as well as handle a variety of escrow officer communications.